dccxix/coine.rs/Pages/Bitcoin_Classic.md

 # Bitcoin Classic

-**Bitcoin Core** is a [Bitcoin](Bitcoin.md) client, maintained by the Bitcoin Classic developers.
+**Bitcoin Classic** is a [Bitcoin](Bitcoin.md) client, maintained by the Bitcoin Classic developers.
 Bitcoin Classic is a one-feature patch to [Bitcoin Core](Bitcoin_Core.md) that increases the blocksize limit to 2 MB as a hard fork.

 ## Bitcoin Classic developers